 Iceland is one of the only places in the world that has an exposed divergent plate boundary at the earth’s surface, and with 33 active volcanoes, the vast majority of the earth’s volcanic features can be seen on an island roughly the same size as Kentucky…

-The Three Best Hikes in Iceland
+The Three Best Hikes in Iceland in the Summer

 The Laugavegur Trek

 This is Iceland’s most famous hiking trail that leads intrepid explorers through black lava fields, colorful rhyolite mountains, black deserts and steaming hot springs – there’s a reason Laugavegur translates as the “Hot Spring Route” in English!
+The best time to visit the trail is during Iceland’s summer, when you won’t have to deal with frozen trails.

 The Fimmvörduháls Trek